 Dental damage can strike suddenly if you break a tooth, or it can be slow and stealthy if decay spreads to the center of your tooth and becomes infected.
-No matter what kind of damage your smile has suffered, Dr. Brian Patten can repair it with restorative dentistry in Sand Springs.Doctor Brian Patten on the restorative options available Read Transcript
+No matter what kind of damage your smile has suffered, our Sand Springs restorative dentist Dr. Brian Patten can repair it.Doctor Brian Patten on the restorative options available Read Transcript

 Patients that come in with missing or damaged teeth, we can either replace those missing teeth with removable either dentures or partials, or we can restore those teeth with crowns or bridges to create the full chewing function and the full smile.